Hello, I am Richard, a person-centred counsellor.

 I now work in private practice.
 I work in English, and I also speak French.

-I have been a counsellor at London Friend, an LGBTQ+ charity based in central London, for over 2 years.
-I have facilitated groups for gay and bisexual men, developed a creative writing group to help process traumatic experiences through writing, and been a key worker for Antidote, a drug and alcohol support service.
+I have been working online as a counsellor for London Friend, an LGBTQ+ charity based in London, since the beginning of the pandemic.
+Prior to that, I was a volunteer counsellor with them for nearly 3 years.
+I also facilitated groups for gay and bisexual men, developed a creative writing group to help process traumatic experiences through writing, and worked as a key worker for Antidote, a drug and alcohol support service, as part of London Friend.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP https://www.bacp.co.uk) and I adhere to the BACP’s professional code of ethics.